xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 Now traffic falls back to FC5 tunnel-te named_5 as expected.

-That is all for basic PBTS operation walkthru.
+That is all for basic PBTS operation overview.

 Read on to get full configuration example for both head-end router and tail-end router.

 ## Full Configuration Example